Articles | Volume 7, issue 4

 Short summary

 Together with our students, we co-created two open geoscientific course modules using the Jupyter Book framework.
-Students were happy with the framework's accessibility, inclusivity, interactivity, and multimedia content and eagerly contributed to the learning materials through Github when given the opportunity.
-Our efforts are an important step in the development of open educational geoscientific content co-created with input from technical experts, social scientists, and students alike.
+Students were happy with the framework's accessibility, inclusivity, interactivity, and multimedia content and eagerly contributed to the educational materials through the GitHub backend when given the opportunity.
+Our efforts are an important step in the development of geoscientific open educational content co-created by technical experts, social scientists, and students alike.

 Peter Betlem, Thomas Birchall, Gareth Lord, Simon Oldfield, Lise Nakken, Kei Ogata, and Kim Senger